apigee/apigee-x-pupi-migration/README.md

 ### 2. Manage NAT Address: `bash 2_manage_nat_address.sh -h`

 This action is to reserve & activate, or release southbound NAT Addresses to Apigee Instance for the given region.
-Customer should add the NAT IPs from the output of this script to their target allow-listing while reserving them.
+You should add the NAT IPs from the output of this script to their target allow-listing while reserving them.

 ```shell